-- 2. The proxy form, duly executed together with the power of attorney or other authority, if any, under which the instrument of proxy is signed or a notarially certified copy of that power of attorney or other authority (failing previous registration with the Company), must be submitted: - (a) by post to the Company's appointed polling agent, Boardroom Corporate & Advisory Services Pte Ltd, at 50 Raffles Place, #32-01 Singapore Land Tower, Singapore 048623; or - (b) by email to proxyform@fareastref.com.sg, in each case, not less than 72 hours before the time appointed for holding the AGM, i.e. by 11.00 a.m. on 25 April 2021. - 3.
+- 1. Members will not be able to vote online or through the Live AGM Webcast or the Live AGM Audio Feed on the resolutions to be tabled for approval at the AGM.
+Members who wish to exercise their votes must submit a proxy form to appoint the Chairman of the AGM to cast votes on their behalf.
+Members (whether individual or corporate) appointing the Chairman of the AGM as proxy must give specific instructions as to his manner of voting, or abstentions from voting, in the proxy form, failing which the appointment will be treated as invalid.
+The Chairman of the AGM, as proxy, need not be a member of the Company.
+The instrument appointing a proxy or proxies must be signed by the appointor or his attorney duly authorised in writing or, if the appointor is a corporation, it must be executed either under its common seal or signed by its attorney or officer duly authorised. - 2.
+The proxy form, duly executed together with the power of attorney or other authority, if any, under which the instrument of proxy is signed or a notarially certified copy of that power of attorney or other authority (failing previous registration with the Company), must be submitted: - (a) by post to the Company's appointed polling agent, Boardroom Corporate & Advisory Services Pte Ltd, at 1 Harbourfront Avenue, #14-07 Keppel Bay Tower, Singapore 098632; or - (b) by email to proxyform@fareastref.com.sg, in each case, not less than 72 hours before the time appointed for holding the AGM, i.e. by 11.00 a.m. on 24 April 2022. - 3.
 A member who wishes to submit the proxy form must download, complete and sign the proxy form, then submit by post to the address provided above, or sending it by email to the email address provided above.
 Members are strongly encouraged to submit completed Proxy Forms electronically via email. - 4.
-Investors who hold shares through relevant intermediaries (as defined in Section 181 of the Companies Act), including SRS Investors, who wish to exercise their votes by appointing the Chairman of the AGM as proxy should approach their respective relevant intermediaries (which would include SRS Operators) through which they hold such shares in order to submit their voting instructions at least seven (7) working days before the AGM (i.e. by 11.00 a.m. on 21 April 2021) in order to allow sufficient time for their respective relevant intermediaries to in turn submit a proxy form to appoint the Chairman of the AGM to vote on their behalf by 11.00 a.m. on 25 April 2021. - 5.
+Investors who hold shares through relevant intermediaries (as defined in Section 181 of the Companies Act), including SRS Investors, who wish to exercise their votes by appointing the Chairman of the AGM as proxy should approach their respective relevant intermediaries (which would include SRS Operators) through which they hold such shares in order to submit their voting instructions at least seven (7) working days before the AGM (i.e. by 11.00 a.m. on 18 April 2022) in order to allow sufficient time for their respective relevant intermediaries to in turn submit a proxy form to appoint the Chairman of the AGM to vote on their behalf by 11.00 a.m. on 24 April 2022. - 5.
 The Company shall be entitled to reject the instrument appointing the Chairman of the AGM as proxy if it is incomplete, improperly completed, illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the instrument appointing the Chairman of the AGM as proxy (such as in the case where the appointor submits more than one instrument of proxy). - 6.
 A Depositor's name must appear on the Depository Register maintained by The Central Depository (Pte) Limited as at 72 hours before the time appointed for holding the AGM in order for the Depositor to be entitled to attend and vote at the AGM.